mitre/ckl2ckl/README.md

 ## How to install:
 1. Install dependencies: Python 3.9 and [Poetry](https://python-poetry.org/)
 2. Clone the repository: `git clone https://github.com/mitre/ckl2ckl`
+3. Move into the new directory: `cd path/to/ckl2ckl`
-3. Install application: `poetry install`
+4. Install application: `poetry install`

 ## How to update: